Geographical Peer Matching for P2P Energy Sharing: Introduction

 \section{Introduction}

 Renewable electricity generation is becoming more affordable to end-users as the initial investment cost has been drastically cut, thus transforming the traditional residential households from consumers into \textit{prosumers}~\cite{schleicher2012renewables} (capable of producing locally their own electricity).
-Sharing resources (for example solar PV panels and battery systems) in \emph{Peer-to-Peer} (P2P) setups can be leveraged as a way to optimize the cost-benefits from distributed resources.
-Hence, primarily driven by the interest to reduce even more their cost, there is interest in P2P energy communities~\cite{hahnel2019becoming}, a high-potential concept that caught up the attention of the research community in the recent years \cite{tushar2021peer}.
-The principle of P2P energy sharing is for different end-users to share their resources locally in small or larger groups, in order to reduce their energy bill.
+Sharing resources, for example solar photovoltaic (PV) panels and battery systems, in \emph{Peer-to-Peer} (P2P) setups can be leveraged as a way to optimize the cost-benefits from those distributed renewable resources.
+Hence, primarily driven by the interest to reduce even more their cost, there is interest in P2P energy communities~\cite{hahnel2019becoming}, a high-potential concept that caught up the attention of the research community in the recent years (cf. \cite{tushar2021peer} and references therein).
+The principle of P2P energy sharing is for different end-users to share their resources locally in groups, in order to reduce their energy bill while increasing energy efficiency and self-reliance within the communities.
 Locally in each community, energy is either ``traded'' at regular intervals (\eg{} every hour) or ``exchanged for free'' with a later gratification scheme.
 P2P energy sharing bypasses the centralized grid by letting the peers cooperate in a distributed fashion in order to share in the best way their energy resources.
-Hence, to lower their cost, households are encouraged to use as much as possible the electricity that is generated locally instead of the one from the grid, with local benefits due to reduced tax fees, as well as an increase in local self-consumption.
+Hence, to lower their cost, households are encouraged to use as much as possible the electricity that is generated locally instead of that from the grid, with local benefits due to reduced tax fees, as well as an increase in local self-consumption.
+However, organizing end-users into communities reveals to be a challenging task.
+Short-term communities (lasting for e.g. 10min) are formed by using usually game-theoretic approaches~\cite{tushar2019grid} and only taking into account the current state of the system (\eg{} amount of electricity being produced and consumed by the different end-users, as well as market prices).
+Forming long-term communities (used over months or years \cite{chau2019peer, chau2023approximately}) is an ever more rewarding and challenging task.
+Chau~\textit{et al} \cite{chau2019peer} have investigated \textit{stable} partitioning, \ie{} a given partitioning can be rejected if any group of peers would gain more by forming a different one, similar to the \textit{stable marriage}~\cite{manne2016stable} problem for pairs.
+In \cite{zhou2020multi, chau2023approximately}, the partitioning is expanded to communities of size $k > 2$ and partition-forming algorithms are evaluated for groups of size $2$ or $3$ over a set of $30$ households.
+Duvignau~\textit{et al} \cite{duvignau2020small, duvignau2021benefits} show that small-scale communities made of a few peers only (2 to 5) are both efficient in terms of data and cost.
+As the authors essentially focused on energy cost-optimization (increasing benefits for end-users) and data-efficiency (decreasing amount of shared data), no mathematical analysis is performed concerning the cost of computing the different matchings.
+In all the aforementioned works, the computed long-term partitions in the experimental study do not involve a high number of nodes (100 at maximum) or larger neighborhoods than those of size $3$, nor do they use information about the geographical positions of the nodes.